 Your job entails dealing with complex spreadsheets, gathering information, and conducting surveys.
 You will later analyze the data and share it with shareholders or managers.

-You will need to be experienced in Excel, SQL, PayScale or Sharepoint and you can make anything from 65k to 110k per year.
+You will need to be experienced in Excel, SQL, PayScale, or Sharepoint and you can make anywhere from $65k to $110k per year.

-Making money blogging doesn’t normally fall under the “freelance writing” category, because a blog is like a business.
+Blogging doesn’t normally fall under the “freelance writing” category, because having a blog is like having your own business.

-Always focus on producing the most quality content you have, and you could be one of the people who make six-figure profits per year just from their blogs.
+Always focus on producing as much high-quality content as you can, and you could be one of the people who make six-figure profits per year just from their blogs.

 Can you speak a minimum of two languages fluently?

-There are plenty of language combinations that are currently in high demand (English-Chinese), (Arabic-English) and much more.
+There are plenty of language combinations that are currently in high demand, such as English–Chinese, Arabic–English, and many more.

 The more niche your language combination is, the more money you can make.